Astronauts Christina Koch, Jessica Meir Make History, Perform First-Ever All-Female Spacewalk

 Meir brushed off the significance of the event, saying it’s just her job.

 “It’s something we’ve been training for six years.
 For us, it’s just coming out here and doing our job today.
-We were the crew that was tasked with this assignment,” she said.
+We were the crew that was tasked with this assignment.”

 However, she did acknowledge that the event has made history.

-“We recognize that it is a historic achievement and we do of course want to give credit for all those who came before us,” she said.
+“We recognize that it is a historic achievement and we do of course want to give credit for all those who came before us.”

 She also gave a tip of the hat to the female scientists, engineers, explorers, and astronauts who paved the way for Saturday’s historic spacewalk.

 At 7:38am ET, our #AllWomanSpacewalk officially started as @Astro_Christina & @Astro_Jessica set their spacesuits to battery power, marking the beginning of their 5.5 hour excursion outside of the @Space_Station to replace a failed power controller.
 Watch: https://t.co/2SIb9YXlRh